siwar9/siwar9/README.md

 <h1 align="center">Hi 👋, I'm Siwar</h1>
 <h3 align="center">An ICT engineering student from Tunisia!</h3>

-- 🔭 I’m currently working as a **Platform Engineer and SRE intern for Just K8s**
+- 🔭 Currently working as a **Part-time Platform Engineer for Just K8s**

-- 🌱 I’m currently an engineering student specialized in **ICT : Cybersecurity**
+- 🌱 Also, I'm an engineering student specialized in **ICT : Cybersecurity** and lookign for an end-of-studies internship starting from February 🤓!

-- 💻 I’m hoping to obtain **CKA** in the upcoming future
+- 💻 I’m hoping to obtain ✨**CKA**✨ in the upcoming future

 - 🤝 I’m always available for part-time jobs or collaboration projects

-- 💬 Ask me about **DevOps, Kubernetes, Linux, System Administration, Computer Networking, Security, Programming, or Guitar tricks 🎸**
+- 💬 Ask me about **DevOps, Kubernetes, Linux, System Administration, Computer Networking, Security, Programming, or Guitar tricks 🎸🔥**

-- 📄 Know about my experiences [https://docs.google.com/document/d/1x7rR3bvQ-5FMWtG4fzQI3FFRAWxQPKpb-mBSJqokkfc/edit?usp=sharing](https://docs.google.com/document/d/1x7rR3bvQ-5FMWtG4fzQI3FFRAWxQPKpb-mBSJqokkfc/edit?usp=sharing)
+-

 <h3 align="left">Connect with me:</h3>
 <p align="left">